AnotherWorkingNerd/LatentEye/README.md

 - Image editing.
 Image editing is a specialized task.
 This is a viewer, and there are many excellent image editing tools available.
 I won't recommend a specific one, as your requirements may differ from those of others.
 - Editing of the metadata.
 In a future version, will be the ability to clear image metadata, but this feature will focus solely on clearing, not editing.
 - EXIF data. - That's the realm of photography not Generative AI and doesn't align LatentEye's vision.
 It could be added someday, but it's unlikely.
 - Drag and drop.
-There are other apps that support that like [sd-prompt-reader](https://pypi.org/project/sd-prompt-reader/)
+There are other apps that support that like [sd-prompt-reader](https://pypi.org/project/sd-prompt-reader/) and [https://www.sdimage.info](https://www.sdimage.info)
 - Image Printing.
 It's highly improbable because of the necessary code and support.
 There are many better ways to print an image without adding this feature.

 Of course this list is subject to change but the first and last ones on the never do list are very unlikely to change.

-## Localization
-This is planned for a version at some future time and will take quite a bit of refactoring of the existing code to facilitate Localization.

 ## THANKS!
 _MANY_ Thanks go out to the following.
 Without them, LatentEye's would have never been opened.